pinargulum/AI-Chatbot-in-React/README.md

+# AI Chatbot in React

+This project is a simple yet engaging AI-powered chatbot built with **React.js**.

-A simple, interactive chatbot built with **React.js** This project allows users to engage in basic conversations with the chatbot while showcasing a visually appealing and responsive user interface.
+It allows users to have interactive conversations while delivering a responsive and visually clean experience across devices.

----

-## 🌟 **Features**
+## Features

-- Real-time interaction with the chatbot.
+- **Real-time conversation flow** for immediate responses.

-- Clean and responsive design for desktop and mobile users.
+- **Responsive layout** suitable for mobile, tablet, and desktop.

-- Predefined responses for various user inputs.
+- **Predefined answers** for various types of user inputs.

-- User-friendly interface with intuitive chat flow.
+- **Clean user interface** with smooth and intuitive chat experience.

-- Animated chat bubbles for a more engaging experience.
+- **Animated chat bubbles** for a modern and dynamic look.

+## Technologies

+- React.js

+- JavaScript

+- CSS